 Incredibly Effective for Engineering Leaders

 SCHEDULES: This program will next be offered in Spring 2020.
 Cohorts generally meet once per week on Monday (or Wednesday evening when Monday is a holiday) from 5:30 to 8:30 PM in Silicon Valley.
-The first session for Spring 2018 will be held January 17th and continue for an additional 21 sessions, including a graduation ceremony at UC Berkeley and a reception at the UC Berkeley Faculty Club on approximately June 14th.
-Limited space is available for the upcoming Spring 2018 session.
+The first session for Spring 2020 will be held January 22nd and continue for an additional 21 sessions, including a graduation ceremony at UC Berkeley and a reception at the UC Berkeley Faculty Club on June 8th.
+Limited space is available for the upcoming Spring 2020 session.
 Contact information for new candidates or interested partner firms is available at this link through our College of Engineering, Executive Education staff.

 TUITION: The fee is $14,800 and includes all materials, course reader and books.
 The fee also covers a light buffet meal, served at 5:15 pm before each class.

 - Candidates are often recommended by the executive leadership within their firms.